CSCfi/csc-user-guide/docs/data/sensitive-data/sd-access-test.md

 Once all the billing units for your CSC project have been used up, **your access to the SD Desktop service will be restricted**.
 This means that all virtual desktops currently running will automatically be paused, and you won't be able to access their content.
 However, **your data remains unaffected and will not be deleted**, even in cases where the total billing units reach zero or enter negative values.

+!!!
+Note
-* You get a notification via email when your billing units have been consumed.
+    You will get a notification via email when your billing units have been consumed.

 #### How to regain access to paused virtual desktop